wahyd4/aria2-ariang-docker/README.md

 * wahyd4/aria2-ui:latest

-> Docker will pick the the proper ARCH for you. e.g. arm64v8 or x86_64
+> Docker will pick proper CPU ARCH for you. e.g. arm64v8 or x86_64

 ## How to run